cihuyyama/ProjectTugasPABD_Kelompok_8_final/README.md

 try to installing the package again, it might be had installed, just to make sure it was installed.

-### 6. 'Clean / Build Project' on 'Build' Menu bar
+### 6. 'Clean / ReBuild Project' on 'Build' Menu bar

 regenerating stuff that we need before